-Data can be written to either the control register or calibration register.
-In either case, the write operation is not affected by the \overline{DRDY} line, and the write operation does not have any effect on the status of \overline{DRDY} .
-A write operation to the control register or the calibration register must always write 24 bits to the respective register.
+Data can be written to either the control register or calibration registers.
+In either case, the write operation is not affected by the $\overline{DRDY}$ line and does not have any effect on the status of $\overline{DRDY}$ .
+A write operation to the control register or the calibration register must always write 24 bits.

-Figure 13a shows a write operation to the AD7711A with TFS remaining low for the duration of the write operation.
+Figure 13a shows a write operation to the AD7710 with TFS remaining low for the duration of the operation.
 A0 determines whether a write operation transfers data to the control register or to the calibration registers.
 This A0 signal must remain valid for the duration of the serial write operation.
 As before, the serial clock line should be low between read and write operations.
-The serial data to be loaded to the AD7711A must be valid on the high level of the externally applied SCLK signal.
-Data is clocked into the AD7711A on the high level of this SCLK signal with the MSB transferred first.
-On the last active high time of SCLK, the LSB is loaded to the AD7711A.
+The serial data to be loaded to the AD7710 must be valid on the high level of the externally applied SCLK signal.
+Data is clocked into the AD7710 on the high level of this SCLK signal with the MSB transferred first.
+On the last active high time of SCLK, the LSB is loaded to the AD7710.

-Figure 13b shows a timing diagram for a write operation to the AD7711A with \overline{TFS} returning high during the write operation and returning low again to write the rest of the data-word.
-Timing parameters and functions are very similar to that outlined for Figure 13a, but Figure 13b has a number of additional times to show timing relationships when \overline{TFS} returns high in the middle of transferring a word.
+Figure 13b shows a timing diagram for a write operation to the AD7710 with $\overline{TFS}$ returning high during the operation and returning low again to write the rest of the data-word.
+Timing parameters and functions are very similar to those outlined for Figure 13a, but Figure 13b has a number of additional times to show timing relationships when $\overline{TFS}$ returns high in the middle of transferring a word.

-Data to be loaded to the AD7711A must be valid prior to the rising edge of the SCLK signal.
+Data to be loaded to the AD7710 must be valid prior to the rising edge of the SCLK signal.
 TFS should return high during the low time of SCLK.
-After TFS returns low again, the next bit of the data-word to be loaded to the AD7711A is clocked in on next high level of the SCLK input.
-On the last high time of the SCLK input, the LSB is loaded to the AD7711A.
+After TFS returns low again, the next bit of the data-word to be loaded to the AD7710 is clocked in on next high level of the SCLK input.
+On the last active high time of the SCLK input, the LSB is loaded to the AD7710.